SaniSafiyanu/sarneey/README.md

 - 👋 Hi, I’m Sani Safiyanu
-- 👀 I’m interested in data driven decision making for process engineering
+- 👀 I’m interested in data driven decision making
-- 🌱 I’m currently learning predictive maintenance and energy systems modelling
-- 💞️ I’m looking to collaborate on these type of problems
 - 📫 You can reach me on ssafiyanu45@gmail.com

 <!---